Anthony (Toby) Fusco

 About Toby Fusco

 Toby Fusco has been teaching at Plymouth State University since 2006 for the Meteorology and Geography departments.
-He is originally from Portland, Maine and attended the university from 2002 to 2008 earning both a Bachelor’s and Master’s Degree .
-The region’s unique weather and diverse landscape frequently are incorporated into the weather, geography and environmental courses he teaches at PSU.
+He is originally from Portland, Maine and attended the university from 2002 to 2008 earning both a B.S. and M.S.
+Degree in Meteorology and Applied Meteorology, respectively.
+He earned a M.A. in Geography (physical climatology concentration) from Boston University in 2017.
 His research interests include physical climatology, micrometeorology and ecology.

 Fusco, A.R.
 2008.
 New England Winter Severity Indices, Masters Thesis, Plymouth State University, 212p.